No pill for self-care.

 Time for enormous changes at the last minute.

-But instead, she landed in the hospital with an ovarian tumor and realized she wasn't crazy, she was physically ill.
-She discovered she had hypothyroid, weakened immunity, irritable bowel syndrome, adrenal exhaustion, not to mention brain fog and a mercury toxicity score almost off the chart of a heavy metal test.
+Camilla discovered she had hypothyroid, toxic liver, weakened immunity, irritable bowel syndrome, adrenal exhaustion and weak kidneys, not to mention brain fog and a mercury toxicity score almost off the chart of a heavy metal test.

-Integrating psycho-physical and somatic-emotional techniques to evolve education, therapy and bodywork is now her mission as a self-care activist and healer.
-She writes wellness books that guide people to the light, explores theories of the acoustic bodymind, and meets clients where they are in their healing journey—helping them embrace the healing crisis in order to become more adaptive, happy and healthy again.
+Today, Camilla's mission as a self-care activist and somatic therapist is to evolve wellness education, therapy and bodywork.
+She writes wellness books that teach functional self-care, publishes theories of the acoustic bodymind, and meets clients where they are in their healing journey—helping them embrace whatever healing crisis they're facing in order to become more adaptive, happy and healthy again.